flemay/3musketeers/envfile/README.md

 ## Step by Step using envvars

-This section uses envvars tool.
-The environment variable is declared in the file [envvars.yml](envvars.yml).
+This section uses envvars tool and the environment variable is declared in the file [envvars.yml](envvars.yml).

 ```bash
 # Let's clean first